 Affirm manages financing a little differently.
 You can apply for a loan plan through a merchant’s website or through the Affirm app.
 Once you pick the plan you like and are approved for financing, you can use the app to manage your payments.
 Your credit information will be used to determine the terms of possible payment plans before you can accept one.

-Each time you get a payment plan, you’re getting a new approval, so you might be denied later on, based on factors like missed payments or how many other payment plans you already have.
+Each time you get a payment plan, you’re getting a new approval, so you might be denied later on, based on factors like missed payments or how many other payment plans you already have through Affirm.

 Affirm personal loans offer a way to pay for online purchases with real-time financing.
 It’s possible to set up short-term payment plans with a variety of terms and interest rates with retailers that accept Affirm.
 Plus, there are no fees associated with Affirm, so if you pay late one month, it won’t cost you extra money.
 If you want a more manageable way to pay off purchases while potentially building your credit, Affirm could be a good choice.

-Using Affirm to pay for too many purchases could potentially get messy since you’d have to keep track of several different payment plans.
+On the other hand, using Affirm to pay for too many purchases could potentially get messy because you’d have to keep track of multiple payment plans.
 Those could also add up every month to more than you originally wanted to spend in the first place.
 Plus, with rates as high as 30% APR, you could end up paying more in interest than you would charging a purchase to your credit card.
-If you have good credit and can pay off your purchases faster, a rewards credit card with a lower monthly APR may work better because it comes with the added advantage of allowing you to earn points or cash back that may offset some of the interest costs.
+If you have good credit and can pay off your purchases faster, a rewards credit card with a lower monthly APR may work better because it comes with the added advantage of allowing you to earn points or cash back, which may offset some of the interest costs.